Use One of Our Templates

 When it comes to creating your very own quiz there is no “one fits all”.
 Follow these steps to create a customized HTML quiz.

 2. Go to Your Items Dashboard

-Access your quiz by clicking on ‘My Items’.
+Access your quiz by going to your item dashboard.
 This is where you’ll find all the quizzes, surveys, and polls you create with Opinion Stage.
 Click the ‘Embed & Share’ button that’s associated with the quiz you want to add to your site.

 3. Copy the HTML Code

-A popup window will appear, enabling you to share your quiz via iFrame, WordPress, or an HTML code.
-To choose the HTML option, click on the ‘Script’ tab, and copy the HTML code.
+A popup window will appear, enabling you to share your quiz in various ways.
+To choose the HTML option, click on the ‘General embed’ tab, and copy the HTML code.